top of page

 It’s communication —

-a message that something in you needs space, rest, support, or change.
+a message that something in you, or around you, needs more space, rest, support, or something to change.

-🗒️ Burnout and Nervous System Awareness — Coming Back to Yourself
+🗒️ Burnout and Nervous System Awareness — Finding a Way That Works

 This isn’t about “getting back to normal.”